akkshheeii/ClipBoard/README.md

 a database ( So it doesnt randomly disappear ) Which you can Access anytime.
 Star your important once so they stay on the top - delete the useless and clear after use

+This is Locally Executed Project Not meant to be used as Pubic
 ```

 <div align="center">